Justin-ljk/Justin-ljk.github.io/readme.md

 <h4>2.1.1 data</h4>
 <p>Fashion-MNIST is a dataset of Zalando's article images—consisting of a training set of 60,000 examples and a test set of 10,000 examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes.
 Zalando intends Fashion-MNIST to serve as a direct drop-in replacement for the original MNIST dataset for benchmarking machine learning algorithms.
 It shares the same image size and structure of training and testing splits.<p>
 <h5>format</h5>
-<p>the pictures provided in the datasets are in "ubyte" format, so it requires a program to interpret them and turn them into visually pictures of clothes which can be distinguished and compared by the AI.
+<p>Each image is 28 pixels in height and 28 pixels in width, for a total of 784 pixels in total.
+Each pixel has a single pixel-value associated with it, indicating the lightness or darkness of that pixel, with higher numbers meaning darker.
+This pixel-value is an integer between 0 and 255.
+The training and test data sets have 785 columns.
+The first column consists of the class labels (see above), and represents the article of clothing.
+The rest of the columns contain the pixel-values of the associated image.
+The pictures provided in the datasets are in "ubyte" format, so it requires a program to interpret them and turn them into visually pictures of clothes which can be distinguished and compared by the AI.
-<h5>tags</h5>
+<h5>labels</h5>
-<p>the tags of different clothes are also included in the dataset, these tags are written in codes, so it requires a program to "translate" them into everyday language that we speak like "ankle boots".<p>
+<p>The labels of different clothes are also included in the dataset, these labels are written in codes, so it requires a program to "translate" them into everyday language that we speak.<p>
+<p>Each training and test example is assigned to one of the following labels:

+0 T-shirt/top
+1 Trouser
+2 Pullover
+3 Dress
+4 Coat
+5 Sandal
+6 Shirt
+7 Sneaker
+8 Bag
+9 Ankle boot<p>

 ![](https://github.com/Justin-ljk/Justin-ljk.github.io/blob/main/L001.jpg)
 ![](https://github.com/Justin-ljk/Justin-ljk.github.io/blob/main/L002.jpg)